Research: Oxidative Stress, Genome Stability, DNA Repair, Nucleic Acids Enzymology

 Office: ARB R3-226A

-Dr. Caglayan’s Ph.D. work focused on investigating the temperature effect on the fidelity of bacterial DNA replication and DNA polymerase transient state kinetics.
-In 2013, she joined the laboratory of Dr. Samuel H. Wilson at National Institutes of Health (NIH), National Institutes of Environmental Health (NIEHS), to study the base excision DNA repair by characterizing nucleic acid-protein and protein-protein interactions and their role in coordinating the sequential enzymatic steps of the DNA repair pathway.
-Dr. Caglayan joined the faculty at the University of Florida in June 2018.
+Dr. Caglayan’s Ph.D. work focused on bacterial DNA replication and thermostable DNA polymerases.
+In 2013, she joined the laboratory of Dr. Samuel H. Wilson at National Institutes of Health (NIH), National Institutes of Environmental Health (NIEHS), to study the base excision repair.
+Dr. Caglayan joined the faculty at the University of Florida in July 2018.

-The precise mechanism as to how unrepaired single-strand break intermediates are generated during the DNA repair pathways is unknown.
-The overall goal of the lab is to better understand the biological importance and molecular mechanism of the sequential flow of DNA intermediates through the DNA repair pathways under oxidative stress cellular conditions.
+While the roles of individual enzymes are largely established, it remains unknown how the repair proteins function together to specifically recognize, remove, and repair a base damage in a multi-protein/DNA complex.
+The overall goal of the lab is to better understand the biological importance and molecular mechanism of the sequential flow of DNA intermediates through the BER pathway under oxidative stress cellular conditions.

 Using multi-disciplinary approach including X-ray crystallography, biochemistry, enzyme kinetics, and molecular biology, we will cast light on previously understudied DNA repair protein/protein and protein/DNA interactions to uncover the abnormalities in the functional interplay between BER proteins, its importance for genome stability, and characterize how they contribute to malignant phenotype of tumor cells.

 - NIH Pathway to Independence Award (K99/R00)

 - UF, College of Medicine 2020 Thomas Maren Junior Investigator